makrai/notes/boyd15-personal-values.md

     cognitive development (Bubeck and Bilsky 2004), and politically-motivated behaviors (Caprara+ 2006), to name but a few domains
   * Schwartz Value Survey (SVS)
-    * the vast majority of this research has been built upon the
+    * the vast majority of research has been built upon the SVS
     * an internally reliable self-report questionnaire commonly used to assess the theorized ten core human values (Schwartz 1992)
   * now the common currency of values researchers around the world